saic-iitmandi/sysadmin-test/2023/README.md

 ## Issues with the Problems

-If you have any issues with a problem, you can ping the test organizors on WhatsApp groups.
+If you have any issues with a problem, you can ping the test organizers on WhatsApp groups.